 The proposed project does not conflict with any forest land or Timberland Production or result in any loss of forest land.
-The proposed project does not include any changes which will affect the existing environment.
+The subject property is not located within any forest land or Timberland Production.

 In conclusion, the proposed project will not result in any agriculture and forestry resource environmental impacts beyond those analyzed in MEIR SCH No. 2012111015.